 Attention should be drawn to the fact that the UL is one of the very best libraries for general academic purposes anywhere in the world, and that it is an extraordinary privilege for us all to enjoy easy access to its incomparable collections.
 Its distinguishing characteristics (apart from the tea-room) are threefold.
 (1) Its holdings are superb, in part by virtue of its special status as one of the few ‘Copyright’ libraries in Great Britain (the others being the British Library, the Bodleian Library in Oxford, and the national libraries of Scotland and Wales), and in part by virtue of its purchasing power.
 (2) A high proportion of the books and journals in the UL are stored on open access, which means that it generally takes no more than five minutes to find anything; and since the classification is by size and subject, it is possible to browse along the shelves and find all manner of other books on the same subject (and of the same size).
 (3) Undergraduates in their third year have borrowing rights, which means that it is possible to take books out (with certain fairly obvious restrictions) and read them in the comfort of your own room.
 Of course it is irritating to find that a book has been borrowed by some other reader; but it is easy to recall a book, on the computer terminals in the library, if you are able to wait a few days for its return.

+The ASNC Library is housed within the Faculty of English Library and is the aim of the Department to provide the highest quiality research resources for its students and research members.
 On the ground floor and first floor of the English Faculty building, you will find the English Faculty Library, where you should register as a reader as soon as possible.
 The ASNC Departmental Library is housed on the first floor, and has a collection of about 6,000 books and journals, covering all subjects taught in the ASNC Tripos.
 You are advised to consult the electronic catalogue in the English Faculty Library, also accessible online.
 Admission to the English and ASNC Libraries is by means of the University Card.
 Once you have your card, go and register in the Faculty Library; once registered, you will be able to have up to eight books out on loan at any one time for up to two weeks (longer in the vacations).

 There is a book, kept in the ASNC Common Room, in which you may make recommendations for books to be bought for the ASNC library.
 You may also e-mail the Departmental Secretary, and she will pass on your recommendation to the senior member responsible for the library.